Adjustable Rate Mortgage (ARM)

 An Adjustable Rate Mortgage is generally referred to as an ARM loan.
 The interest rate and monthly payment on an ARM are subject to change over the term of the loan.
 These changes are often set to occur annually, but could be as seldom as every three to five years depending on the terms of your loan.

 Some ARM products combine features of a fixed-rate loan with those of an ARM loan.
 The interest rate is fixed for a set initial period.
-For example in a 5/1 ARM, the rate is fixed for five years and then can vary each year thereafter based on a specific interest rate index, plus an additional amount (margin) until the loan is paid off.
-The rate changes during the life of the loan are tied to an index rate that is established at the time of application, such as the rate for Treasury securities.
+For example in a Conventional 5/1 ARM, the rate is fixed for five years and then can vary each year thereafter based on a specific interest rate index, plus an additional amount (margin) until the loan is paid off.
+The rate changes during the life of the loan are tied to an index rate that is established at the time of application, such as the London Interbank Offered Rate (LIBOR).
 Interest rates can go up on these mortgages, and depending on the terms of the loan, may also go down.
 There are usually limits (caps) placed on the amount that rates can change.

 There are two types of caps that limit the amount of rate adjustments in an ARM.